VENKATESH-BANDARU/WPA_Task/README.md

 1. Clone the repository.
 2. Install dependencies: `npm install`
 3. Set up environment variables in a `.env` file.
-4. Run database migrations: `npm run migrate`
-5. Start the application: `npm start`
+4. Start the application: `npm start`

-### Docker Setup
-1. Clone the repository.
-2. Build and run the containers: `docker-compose up`

 ## API Documentation
-API documentation is available via Swagger at `/api-docs`.
+API documentation is available and for that using postman API documentation.

 ## Testing
 Run tests using: `npm test`